| Typically, once executives and managers consider telework for their organization, they begin

 and benefits measured, when a policy is in place.
 The Resources page of the toolkit includes a generic

+policy that can be modified to create a policy specific to each organization.
 There is another type of policy as well: that is the organization's policy about supporting telework.

 Some employees that participated in the pilot project said the decision to support telework